UPCOMING Public Hearing of Objections - Dufferin Rural Plan

 - Define and enhance Dufferin’s rural character;

-- Reflect land use concerns affecting social, economic and environmental issues;
+- Reflect land use concerns for social, economic and environmental matters;

 - Establish formal public consultation opportunities for a community on proposed land use changes to the area.

 A Rural Plan does not:

-- become a document that is forever set in stone – plans are periodically updated and can be amended by Minister after a public hearing;
+- Become forever set in stone – plans are periodically updated and can be amended for a specific proposal by Minister after a public hearing;

-- Apply retroactively to properties – anything existing that is not conforming to the new rural plan becomes grand-fathered.
+- Apply retroactively to properties – anything existing that is not conforming to the new rural plan becomes "grand-fathered."

 How is a Rural Plan developed?

 Working with Dufferin’s LSD Advisory Committee members, a planner from the Southwest New Brunswick Service Commission will prepare a background research report and draft a rural plan for the Minister of Environment and Local Government to consider adopting.
 This is only after a public hearing takes place in accordance with Provincial legislation.
-All community members of Dufferin will be encouraged to participate in the process long before this public hearing and to help inform the creation of a rural plan.
+All community members of Dufferin will be encouraged to participate in the process before this public hearing and to help inform the creation of a rural plan.